Cleod9/post-scriptum/README.md

 done: 4

 ```
 As you can see this is completely unmanageable code.
 Some might say "Oh, just define the callbacks individually at the top of the code instead", or "Aren't there already promise libraries for this?".
 The answer is yes, you could define your callbacks ahead of time or even use an existing promise library.
-But there are tons of libraries to choose from and they all have way too convoluted documentation for my tastes.
+But there are tons of libraries to choose from and they all have way too convoluted documentation and concepts for my tastes.
 So I present to you, EasyPromise!
 See the simplified version of the code below (Node.js):

 ```javascript